jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 in mind:
 - Remember, the `BlogContent` table has been designed using single table design.
 This means that the database hase a single table and that table contains multiple entity types, in this case, users and blog posts.
 - The `BlogContent` table has also been designed in such a way that you should not need to use a `scan` action to complete any of the service methods.
 This is because scanning is an expensive operation that we want to avoid if possible when working in the real world.
-- Inorder to discover how best to     retrieve the data for each method, you may need to look at the `BlogContent` table in the NoSQL Workbench to see how the data is structured.
+- Inorder to discover how best to retrieve the data for each method, you weill need to look at the `BlogContent` table in the NoSQL Workbench to see how the data is structured.
 You can also build operations in the NoSQL Workbench to test how to retrieve the data you need.
-- The `BlogContent` table has been built with two separate Global Secondary Indexes (GSI) to facilitate different access patterns.
-You will need to use some of these indexes to complete some of the service methods.
+- The `BlogContent` table has been built with a separate Global Secondary Index (GSI) to facilitate different access patterns.
+You will need to use this index to complete some of the service methods.
 You can read more about GSIs [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html).

 If you get stuck, here are some helpful resources on working with `aws-sdk-go-v2`:
 - [Amazon DynamoDB Examples Using the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/using-dynamodb-with-go-sdk.html)